progressivePRV/LiveLIVE_Security_Streaming_Service/README.md

 NORMAL, making it a popular app, as the security of our loved ones and our property/valuables is a primary concern for everyone.

+## More information

+For more information about this application, please visit out [wiki page](https://github.com/progressivePRV/LiveLIVE_Security_Streaming_Service/wiki)

 ## External Links:

 [Project Presentation](https://drive.google.com/file/d/1mMr2Ajiu2_xBMRDU-ne58PMmwaSxWZWP/view?usp=sharing)